b21809831/DataTool-Pages/Storage/GoogleCloudStorage.md

+Google Cloud Storage

-Google Cloud Storage: A robust and unified object storage for developers and enterprises, it can handle everything from live data serving to data analytics and machine learning.
+GCS A robust and unified object storage for developers and enterprises, it can handle everything from live data serving to data analytics and machine learning.

 Link: https://cloud.google.com/storage

+Scalable: Google Cloud Storage is designed to scale as your usage expands, with no limit on the total amount of data stored or the number of objects in a bucket.
+Visual: With Google Cloud Console, you can visually monitor your storage usage.

 Google Cloud Storage: A robust and unified object storage for developers and enterprises, it can handle everything from live data serving to data analytics and machine learning.